p3bozuric/headshot_generator/README.md

 ### Inference Notebook

-1. Open the inference notebook in Google Colab.
+1. Open the inference notebook in this repo and click to open it using Google Colab.
 2. Ensure you're using a runtime with a GPU (preferably A100).
 3. Mount your Google Drive.
 4. Load your fine-tuned model.